clrobert/alpha_beta_pruning/README.md

 Note: we don't need a function to find the current game state because it is updated with every move.
 A move is just moving the reference of the current game state to the next game state.

-## Goals
-- [ ] Ability for a human to take a turn.
-print: game state
-in: index of move
-out: game state with move

 - [ ] Ability for a human to play a game.
 in: command args for human game